jonhoo/thesquareplanet.com/_posts/2020-10-15-camera-webcam-on-linux.md

 I also found that the signal had a noticeable input lag (probably ~500ms).
-Many people complained that this happened if they connected the Cam Link to a USB port that shared a bus with many other devices, but that wasn't the case in my setup.
+Many people complained that this happened if they connected the Cam Link to a USB port that shared a bus with many other devices (check `lsusb -tv`), but that wasn't the case in my setup.
 However, this lag went away when the camera was set to output in 60 fps (and only then).
 Which is super weird, since FHD/30 should send _less_ data over the link, but it also had the added latency.
 Shrug.
 For the Panasonic G7, this eliminated 4k input (which it can only do at 30fps), but I'm okay with that.
 Hopefully one day that'll be fixed.

 # Result